 Gender-based violence (GBV) is one of the themes that Share-Net Netherlands is focusing on.
-This Community of Practice (CoP) aims to align with many different initiatives that are already organised on this broad topic.
-The main goal of this CoP is to generate new knowledge and share experiences and knowledge to inform and influence research, policy and practice with an international focus.
+This Community of Practice (CoP) aims to align with many different initiatives that are already organised around this broad topic.
+The main goal of this CoP is to generate new knowledge and share experiences and knowledge to inform and influence research, policy and practice internationally as well as in the Netherlands.

 The Community of Practice organised their first thematic meeting in 2014.
 A follow up thematic meeting was held on the 8th of December 2016 during the 16 days campaign against violence against women together with the launch of the ‘End Violence against Women and Girls’ campaign.